aathan/locust/docs/extending-locust.rst

 .. note::

-    In the above example the wildcard keyword argument (\**kwargs) will be empty, because we're handling all arguments, but it prevents the code from breaking if new arguments are added in some future version of Locust.
+     In the above example the wildcard keyword argument (\**kwargs) will contain additional request items because we're not handling all arguments and this code will not break if new arguments are added in some future version of Locust.
+Additional arguments include: request_type, ttlb, ttfb, response_length, context, start_time, url

     Also, it is entirely possible to implement a client that does not supply all parameters for this event.
     For example, non-HTTP protocols might not even have the a concept of `url` or `response` object.